How to Avoid Comparing Yourself to Close Friends

 Minimize the Self-Deprecating Comments

-If there's one thing that I have in common with the Brits, it's love for some good ol' fashion self-deprecating humor.
-My entire body gets cringey when I share an accomplishment or feel like I'm humble-bragging about something, so usually this insecurity rears its head through self-deprecating comments.
+If there's one thing that we have in common with the Brits, it's love for some good ol' fashion self-deprecating humor.
+Our entire bodies gets cringey when we share an accomplishment or feel like we're humble-bragging about something, so usually this insecurity rears its head through self-deprecating comments.
 "Hey guys, check out my article that I tricked someone into paying me to write."
 No. Stop, take a breath, and reword that statement.
 "Hey guys, really proud to officially call myself a professional writer!"
 You may even find that others respond to this authenticity and show you some love.
-I'm not saying you should never exercise this form of comedy, but know the time and place.
+We're not saying you should never exercise this form of comedy, but know the time and place.
 Used too often and you'll just feel bad about yourself, causing you to compare even more than ever.

 Let It Go, Let It Go

-I'd be lying if I said that my friend's popularity on social media didn't irk me to the point of jealousy.
-But what I do when this happens is I let myself feel the sting, and then let it go.
-I tell myself that in the grand scheme of life, this little detail is trivial.
+We'd be lying if we said that our friends' popularity on social media didn't sometimes irk us to the point of jealousy.
+But what we do when this happens is let ourselves feel the sting, and then let it go.
+We tell ourselves that in the grand scheme of life, this little detail is trivial.
 Feel the emotions you have, because it's never good to bottle them up, and then let them all go like leaves blowing away in the breeze.
 You'll feel better once you release the tension.

 Girl feeling free with head raised to the sky